blogscot/calculator/README.md

 # Calculator App

-This project will implement a basic calculator application, which I'll eventually submit to Free Code Camp.
+This project implements a basic calculator application, which I'll eventually submit to Free Code Camp.

 Technologies used for development: TypeScript, CSS GRID, Parcel bundler.